Blood Red Shoes

 Be your own Pet are BACK!!!
 Their sophomore album is set for release in March and contains more pussy killing, tongue poking, and dirty, raunchy punk rock.
 Jonas, John, Jemina and Nathan's music is true punk; angry, uncontained and spitting in the face of the establishment.
 Forget all the post punk bands you have heard over the past few years (except the Mint Chicks), because nothing, NOTHING compares to Be Your Own Pet!

-The band has described making Get Awkward as a nervous experience, but one that saw them mature greatly.
-Writing and recording Get Awkward was the first time the band had done it from scratch.
+Get Awkward was the first time the band had done it from scratch.
 Previous releases contain songs written and performed live long before they were put down in the studio.
-It allowed the band to be more open and honest about things when recording Get Awkward, resulting in a more structurally sound final cut.
-And while the rudeness has remained, each song is a little tighter and harder to interpret first time around.
+It allowed the band to be more open and honest about things when recording

 You should still expect to be shocked by this album, Jemina may look pretty innocent but she's still prepared to claw your eyes out and scream at the top of her voice 'GET FUCKED'.
 Likewise Jonas's guitar gives x-ray specs like bondage, belting out 'Up-Yours'.
-Fast, furious and as confrontational as their first, Get Awkward is one of the most honest punk albums of 2008.
+Fast, furious and as confrontational as their first,

 An American Chinese